jsdclxvi/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.